 Lumimancy Adept You cast Lumimancy rituals with a -1 difficulty rating.
+You may buy Radiance without buying Alteration, and Lumimamancy without buying Lesser Alchemancy.
 Knight's Weapon Training Gain a Reduce x1 per combat when using the Protection style.
 Knight's Shield Training Gain a Shield Bash x1 per combat when using the Protection style.
 Eyot Walker You gain an additional step or "do over" when using the Agile skill.
 Mediator Gain a Power 2 Tactful Statement at the start of each social encounter.
 Crusader You start with 2 Soldier Hirelings.
 These Soldier Hireling have a Movement of 2.
 Scintilium Weaponcrafter You may start as a Master Weaponsmith, with a specialization in Scintilium weapons.
 You start with the Secret of Scintilium.
 Chateau Savigne Winemaker You may start as a Master Brewer, with a specialization in Wine.
 You start with the recipe for Savigne Blue Wine.
 Vendaeros Skyknight You Gain +1 to the Pilot skill when on a Vendaeros Skyrider airship.
 You have Rank 1 in the Astral Skyknights faction.